Realife-Brahmin/MultiPeriod-DistOPF-Benchmark/README.md

 # Multi-Period Distributed Optimal Power Flow
-## Optimization for Balanced Three-Phase Power Distribution Networks with Storage in MATLAB.
+## Optimization for Balanced Three-Phase Power Distribution Networks with Renewables and Storage in MATLAB.